eduardokhattab/hackernews-node/README.md

-## Hackernews write in node :clap:
+## Hackernews write in JS with node and GraphQL :clap: